catfinated/md2view/README.md

 Which is authored by [Joey de Vries](https://twitter.com/JoeyDeVriez).
 The code for those tutorials is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
 Code for the camera and the blur shader is derived from those tutorials with modifications/customizations.

+For learning Vulkan I am using this [Vulkan Tutorial](https://vulkan-tutorial.com/)

 The inspiration for the glow post-processing effect came from [Makin' Stuff Look Good](https://www.youtube.com/watch?v=SMLbbi8oaO8)